 1. The most obvious is to protect your ceramics from any kind of impact such as knocking or dropping.

-2. My Bird feeders have been tested in Canadian winters (in Winnipeg) and survive minus 30 degree temperatures.
+2. My Bird feeders have been tested in Canadian winters in Winnipeg and survive minus 30 degree temperatures.
 The crucial thing is to keep the drainage holes clear so that water does not collect.
-Even in cold weather the sun can melt snow that later freezes.
-All ceramic (and cement) will crack if a form fills with water and then freezes.
-In Victoria we leave our Bird feeders and baths outdoors all year, but with water in them they are vulnerable in freezing conditions and I recommend bringing them indoors during cold winter weather.
+In Victoria we leave our Bird feeders and baths outdoors all year, but all ceramic will crack eventually if it fills with water and then freezes.
+If in doubt I recommend bringing them indoors during cold winter weather.

 3. My work is not designed for use on the stove-top.
 Pottery certainly can be used for cooking, but all ceramic, with the exception of specialty “flameware”, is susceptible to damage from rapid and/or uneven changes in temperature.
-Do Not put pottery from fridge or freezer to a hot oven!
-When using in the oven it is best to let the ceramic warm up with the oven, but pottery at room temperature is OK to go into a hot oven as long as the food is fairly evenly distributed.
+Do not put pottery from fridge or freezer to a hot oven.
+If possible it is best to let the ceramic warm up with the oven, but pottery at room temperature is OK to go into a hot oven as long as the food is fairly evenly distributed.
 When removing a hot ceramic item from the oven, take care not to set it down on a cold surface.

 For best results with a porcelain teapot, pre-warming the pot with hot tap water before making your tea with water just off the boil will aid in keeping your tea hot, and also ensure that you enjoy your teapot for many years.